-Private Wealth Management operated an "open architecture" model for executing all fixed income trades where the GS Global Markets Division was one of the possible execution venues.
-Where the open architecture platform did not support a certain product or an order was subject to specific instructions Private Wealth Management may have traded through the Global Markets Division.
+Private Wealth Management operated an "open architecture" model for executing all fixed income trades, in which the Goldman Sachs FICC business unit was one of the possible execution venues.
+Where the open architecture platform did not support a certain product or an order was subject to specific instructions Private Wealth Management traded through the Goldman Sachs FICC business unit.